--> Surge Impedance and Surge Impedance Loading (SIL)

 effect of SIL

-Also when we observed line voltage vs length curve of transmission line ( as shown in below figure), we concluded different voltage profile for loading the line in different conditions.
+Also when we observed the line voltage vs. length curve of the transmission line ( as shown in the below figure), we concluded different voltage profiles for loading the line in different conditions.

-• If the loading is equal to SIL, then voltage profile of the line is Flat.
+• If the loading is equal to SIL, then the voltage profile of the line is Flat.

-• If the loading is greater than SIL, then the line has inductive nature.
+• If the loading is greater than SIL, then the line has an inductive nature.

-• If the loading is less than SIL, then the line has capacitive nature.
+• If the loading is less than SIL, then the line has a capacitive nature.

 Effect of SIL